Cells and Ions

 1.0 The Cell

 The chains are lipophilic and non-polar, and therefore they are hydrophobic; they don't like to interact with water.
 The phosphate heads are highly polar and carry a strong negative charge.
-They like to interact with water that is they are hydrophilc.
+They want to interact with water; that is, they are hydrophilic.

 The lipid membrane is:

 - Highly permeable to gases and small uncharged molecules

 - Limited permeability to water

 - Impermeable to ions and charged molecules

 Ions are the most important element in the operation of the brain.
-They are charged, and it is this charge that forms the basis of electrical signaling in the nervous system.
+They are charged, and this charge forms the basis of electrical signaling in the nervous system.
 Because the membrane is impervious to ions means that there can be different concentrations of ions on the two sides.
 For example, in a typical cell, there is a high concentration of positively-charged potassium ions on the inside, and on the outside (the extracellular solution), there is a high concentration of positively-charged sodium ions and a high concentration of negatively-charged chloride ions.

 So the extracellular solution is made of Sodium chloride or salt - simple kitchen salt.

 Movement of Charge

 By measurement, the differential voltage between the inside and outside of the cell is about -100 mV.
 The outside, by convention, is always at 0 volts.
 In addition, the capacitance of the membrane is about one microfarad per square centimeter.
-With this information, we can calculate how much positive change must move from the inside to the outside to give the inside that -100 mV change.
+With this in mind, we can calculate how much positive change must move from the inside to the outside to give the inside that -100 mV change.

-We know that the area of a small circular cell has a radius of around 10 micrometers, which puts the capacitance at about 10 picofarads.
+We know that the area of a small circular cell has a radius of around 10 micrometers, which puts the capacitance at about ten picofarads.
 We also know that the voltage across a capacitor V is equal to the charge of the capacitor Q in coulombs divided by the capacitance C.

 - C the capacitance of the cell ( 10 X 10E-12 farad) and